Product Quality of Climate Data Records

 The variables temperature, dry temperature, pressure and specific humidity are compared in terms of difference between absolute values, and refractivity, bending angle, optimized bending angle, pressure and specific humidity are compared in terms of their fractional differences.

 In addition a small suite of diagnostic plots related to performance of 1D-Var are made available at the end of the drop down menu.
-These are the mean adjustment in refractivity space, the 4 Desrozier -ratios and the solution error relative to the a priori error.(These could need a separate explanation.)
+These are the mean adjustment in refractivity space, the 4 Desrozier -ratios and the solution error relative to the a priori error.

 Profiles are interpolated (cubic spline interpolation) to a fixed altitude grid following this (quadratic) form: [0 2 4 6 ..
 284]2 m, i.e. [0, 4,16,36,64,100,144 ..
 79524] m, (143 levels).
 Impact height, geometric altitude and geopotential height are is used as independent vertical variable for Level 1B, Level 2A and Level 2B respectively.

-For all three plot types - absolute, relative and normalized - the monthly statistics - mean, standard deviation, median and median absolute deviation - are calculated after interpolation and possible division with reference profile.
+For all three plot types - absolute, relative and normalized - the monthly or daily statistics - mean, standard deviation, median and median absolute deviation - are calculated after interpolation and possible division with reference profile.

 Solid black lines show mean values, dashed black lines show standard deviations, solid red lines show median and dashed red lines show the median absolute deviation (MAD).
 MAD(x) = k median(|x-median(x)|), where k = 1.4826 is chosen such that the MAD equals the standard deviation for normally distributed data.
 For daily statistics, the blue lines show individual profile differences (spaghetti plots)